This WordPress tutorial is easy to follow with illustrations and simple explanations. You can now master WordPress quickly and effortlessly.

 Installing WordPress from scratch can feel a bit intimidating, especially if you’ve never done it before.

 Luckily, most web hosting providers offer an installation wizard to automate the process for you.

 There are two main ways to install WordPress on your web server:

-- Automated through cPanel
+- Automated through an installation wizard

 Many website hosting plans come with cPanel, which is a web hosting control panel.
 If your hosting plan has cPanel it’s likely you will have access to a software auto installer.